MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/Troubleshooting-saml2-token-not-valid-because-validity-period-ended.md

 ## Troubleshooting: The SAML2 token is not valid because its validity period has ended

-When using Microsoft Entra ID authentication, while working in the client, users get an error similar to the following message:
+When using Microsoft Entra authentication, while working in the client, users get an error similar to the following message:

 **Connection is not longer available or was lost**